julon/vue-moment-lib/README.md

 ## Installation

 ```
-npm install vue-moment-lib
+npm install --save moment vue-moment-lib
 ```

-vue-moment-lib can be used as a module in both CommonJS and ES modular environments.
+vue-moment-lib can be used as a module in CommonJS environments.

 When in non-modular environment, vue-moment-lib will register all the components to vue by itself.</p>